FrenchMartini/TRANSFINITTE_24/README.md

 ![Etherlink deployment](images/Remix_deployment.png)

 ## Transaction details on metamask wallet
-- **We have used metamask wallets to test the working of the block chain here we can see the gas transcations being made and the users wallet is working, every author will have their unique id**
+- We have used metamask wallets to test the working of the block chain - here we can see the gas transcations being made and the users wallet is working.
+- **Every author will have their unique id in the actual implementation of the app.**
 ![Etherlink deployment](images/transactions.png)

 ## **Smart Contract Details**